 - Describe, in terms of vectors, how the QRS complex is generated and why the QRS appears differently when viewed by different leads.

-- What is the normal mean electrical axis for the heart?
+- What is the normal mean electrical axis of the heart?
 What is a left and right axis deviation?